 My family (especially hubby and I) love Chinese food.
 This chilli paneer is one of my go-to dishes whenever we're craving Chinese take-out.
 Not only does it taste delicious, but this recipe is great because:

-- It's a lighter and healthier version of the traditionally battered and deep-fried chilli paneer.
+- It's a lighter and healthier version of the traditionally battered and deep-fried chili paneer.

-- It makes for one satisfying vegetarian meal.
-Enjoy it with vegetable chow Mein or steamed rice for a complete meal.
+- It makes for a satisfying high-protein vegetarian meal.
+Enjoy it with vegetable chow mein or steamed rice for a complete meal.

 - Serve it as stuffing for lettuce cups and enjoy a delicious low-carb meal!